mrgnhnt96/revali/doc-site/docs/revali/app-configuration/configure-dependencies.md

 The `DI` object is a dependency injection container that is passed to the `configureDependencies` method.
 You can use this object to register dependencies.
 The ["Server Construct"](/constructs#server-constructs) will use this object to resolve dependencies when creating Dart objects.

 Everything registered will eventually become a "singleton".
-Meaning that the dependency will be cached and reused for the lifetime of the application.
+Meaning that the dependency will be cached in memory and reused for the lifetime of the application.

 After the `configureDependencies` method is resolved, the `DI` object will be "closed" and no more dependencies can be registered.